1911 Australian census: Birthplace

 At the Census of 3 April 1911, each person was asked to state on a "personal" card, the "Country or Australian State where born," and to state on a "personal" card, and from the replies to this query, taken in conjunction with the other data furnished, the tables contained in Part II.
+Results show that those born in Europe (673,006) represent 88% of the total overseas-born population.